w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Ideally, a network should be decentralized "enough" to make it practically impossible for someone to exert manipulative or malicious influence on the network.
-So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.
+So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and open governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.

-Currently, Polkadot 1.0 achieves resilience through the following strategies:
+Polkadot 1.0 achieved resilience through the following strategies:

 - Nominated Proof of Staking (NPoS) where the stake per validator is maximized and evenly distributed across validators.